dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

 ### Step 3: Introduce a fault

-Simulate a fault by stopping the Redis `statestore.yaml` instance that was initalized when executing `dapr init` on your development machine.
-Once the instance is stopped, write and read operations from the order-processor service begin to fail.
+Simulate a fault by stopping the Redis container instance that was initialized when executing `dapr init` on your development machine.
+Once the instance is stopped, write and read operations from the `order-processor` service begin to fail.

-Since the `resiliency.yaml` spec defines the `statestore.yaml` component as a target, all failed requests will apply retry and circuit breaker policies:
+Since the `resiliency.yaml` spec defines the `statestore` as component target, all failed requests will apply retry and circuit breaker policies:

 ```yaml
   targets: